top of page

 This gallery explains the behind the scene work that goes on to prepare a car for race day.

-Car simulation control panel with grip handles, buttons, and text about practicing wheel changes.
+Car simulation control panel with grip handles, buttons, and text about practicing wheel changes at the Silverstone museum.
 Red and blue vehicle parts in the background.

 Visitors learn about marshalling, the pit crew and mechanics, track safety, and can try their hand at commentating and using the pit guns.
 I am no Murray Walker it turns out.

-Exhibit on personal safety in motorsport showcases protective gear in a glass case, with racing suit displays and an info panel on materials.
+Exhibit on personal safety in motorsport at Silverstone museum, showcasing protective gear in a glass case, with racing suit displays and an info panel on materials.

-Race exhibit with orange "Race Day, Race Marshals" sign, colored flags, and safety barriers.
+Race exhibit in Silverstone museum with orange "Race Day, Race Marshals" sign, colored flags, and safety barriers.
 Photos of people on wall in background.

 Racing Eras

-Are you ready for a huge nostalgia hit?
-Visitors can get up close to some of the most significant racing and touring cars and bikes, artefacts from drivers such as helmets and programmes, trophies, race suits and much more, all from the extensive BRDC archive.
+Ready for a serious nostalgia hit?
+You can get close to some of the most iconic racing and touring cars and bikes, alongside treasured artefacts, from helmets and race suits, to programmes and trophies, all carefully preserved and drawn from the extensive BRDC archive.

-Vintage green car displayed in an auto museum, surrounded by racing memorabilia and black-and-white photos on the wall, under a modern ceiling.
+Vintage green car displayed in Silverstone Museum, surrounded by racing memorabilia and black-and-white photos on the wall, under a modern ceiling.

 There are even documents signed by famous drivers.

-Exhibit of vintage cars and motorcycles, including a red car and green race car, displayed in a museum with historic racing photos on walls.
+Exhibit of vintage cars and motorcycles, including a red car and green race car, displayed in Silverstone museum with historic racing photos on walls.

 There are some very special exhibits here too, such as motorcycle racing legend Barry Sheen's Suzuki RT-67, one of the rarest bikes in the world, on which he won 3 world championships in the 1970s, and his leathers from his last season in 1984.

-Also on show is Nigel Mansell's Williams F1 race suit from his 1987 season, when he won the British Grand Prix at Silverstone, plus cars like Sir Jackie Stewart's 1971 Tyrell 003, in which he won the Formula One world championship.
+Also on display is Nigel Mansell’s iconic Williams F1 race suit from his 1987 season, when he famously won the British Grand Prix at Silverstone.
+Nearby, you’ll find Sir Jackie Stewart’s 1971 Tyrrell 003, the very car he drove to clinch the Formula One World Championship.

-Blue race car with number 2 in a museum.
+Blue race car with number 2 in the Silverstone museum.
 Nearby, vintage racing suits displayed in a glass case.
 Black-and-white race scene mural in background.

-Racing overalls hang beside a poster of a driver holding a trophy labeled "2017 Rolex British GP, Silverstone."
+Silverstone museum dressing up area with racing overalls hanging beside a poster of Lewis Hamilton holding a trophy labeled "2017 Rolex British GP, Silverstone."
 Cars and checkered pattern in background.

-Racing suits and helmets displayed in a glass case.
+Racing suits and helmets displayed in a glass case at the Silverstone Museum.
 The teal suit labeled "Cognizant" and black suit "Petronas" are accompanied by helmets and gloves.

-Whilst there’s nowhere near the range of vehicles you have at the British Motor Museum or at Haynes Motor Museum in Somerset, it is worth remembering that this museum is really about the circuit, rather than just the cars and bikes on show.
+Whilst there’s nowhere near the range of vehicles you find at the British Motor Museum or at Haynes Motor Museum in Somerset, it is worth remembering that this museum is continually adding new vehicles to their collection and the exhibits change throughout the year.

 Racing cars displayed in a museum: a white Formula 1 car with Virgin logos and a vintage red car with number 27.
 Informational signs nearby.